 Hoya Roundtables are gatherings of Georgetown students and administrative leaders for discussions on areas of student interest.
 In addition to engaging on the specified topic of each forum, students may bring questions for administrators on any issue.
 These events provide a forum for idea-sharing and the opportunity for members of the Georgetown community to engage in transparent dialogue on topics related to the University’s strategic direction and performance.

-In-person Hoya Roundtables happen throughout the year, but the conversation continues online with Georgetown Ideas at roundtables.georgetown.edu.
+In-person Hoya Roundtables happen throughout the year, but the conversation continues online with Georgetown Ideas (new window) at roundtables.georgetown.edu.
 Share your ideas and vote or comment on ideas shared by others.

 Upcoming Hoya Roundtables